semify-eda/tristan/README.md

 # TRISTAN

-# Core

-Contains the `CV32E40X` core and all additional material for an FPGA prototype.
+This repository contains the `CV32E40X` core and all additional material for an FPGA prototype and ASIC implementation.

 ## Instructions

+Test the core on the `ULX3S` FPGA:

 Run the simulation: